emarb/imperial-ml-capstone/README.md

 On week 6, I revisited previous results and adopted an iterative strategy of repeating whichever technique produced the most recent improvement for functions 4-6.

 Then, from week 7 to week 11, using the JetBrains paper on BBO strategies in the NeurIPS 2020 competition, I tried to replicate this technique using a TuRBO algorithm.
 It defines a Trust Region as a hyper-rectangle around the known best solution with a decaying factor that allows shrinks the trust region when no improvements is found to allow for more fine-grained exploration arount the best point.
 For the TuRBO implementation with ``botorch``, both RBF and Mattern kernels are used, with either Thompson sampling (implemented as ``MaxPosteriorSampling``) or ``LogExpectedImprovement`` as acquisition functions.

+For the last two weeks, I continued the TuRBO for the four functions where it was showing improvements consistently: 3, 6, 7 and 8 and either a simpler implementation or Bayesian optimization or pure random sampling for the rest.

 #### What I would have done differently
 During the initial submissions I focused on building Gaussian processes.
 Even though I have used areas with high sigma values to encourage exploration, I could have been more agressive on exploration at the beginning.